Whitworth Home Page > University Recreation Center >

 Please contact the front desk regarding lost or missing items.
 Lost items will be kept for 30 days; items that remain unclaimed will be donated to charity.
 University recreation is not responsible for lost or stolen items.

 The Whitworth University Recreation Center is available free to faculty, staff and currently enrolled students.
 A valid and current university I.D. card is required for access to the facility.
-PAR-Q (PDF) and medical release forms are required for admittance.
+A medical history and release forms are required for admittance.
+These forms will be provided in an electronic format upon your initial use of the facility.
 These forms will be renewed annually, at the beginning of the fall semester.

 To enter university recreation facilities, members must have their current university I.D. card.
 Members may be denied entry without a card.
 An I.D. card is also required to check out any equipment.